 Course Description

-This presentation provides an overview of universal design, and how businesses can apply universal design philosophies to building a more inclusive workforce.
+This presentation offers an overview of Universal Design and how businesses can apply their principles to create a more inclusive workforce.

 Strategic Approaches Overview of Disabilities